 Those of you who read my column know that my best daily “thinking time” is on my 6 a.m. walks with our rescue dog, Bo.
 So my inspiration for this issue’s column came on one of my recent walks.
 Volunteering has been such an important and satisfying part of my life over the years — civic organizations, the PTA, church, my alma mater, our local Humane Society to name just a few.
 So what better theme than to talk about the myriad of volunteer opportunities we offer for Oswego alumni.

 net·work / [net-wurk] verb (used without object): to cultivate people who can be helpful to one professionally, especially in finding employment or moving to a higher position.
 We invite you to join Oswego’s “Get Work Network!”
 With our ever-growing database of 75,000-plus alumni, your Owego alumni network is a powerful tool for expanding your cache

 Sometimes I struggle with what to write about in this column.
-On my 6 a.m. walk with our “rescue” dog, Bo, it hit me!
+On my 6:00am walk with our “rescue” dog, Bo, it hit me!
 What do I love about Oswego?
 The answer is longer than this space allows, so I’ll try to recap a few of the things that I love about Oswego.